T145/magistics/README.md

 ## Development

-To edit how this workspace functions for your own purposes, the only two files you need interact with are [custom.gradle](https://github.com/T145/ForgeWorkspace/blob/1.7.10/custom.gradle) and [gradle.properties](https://github.com/T145/ForgeWorkspace/blob/1.7.10/gradle.properties).
-The custom.gradle is where all of your normal build.gradle edits would go.
-In it is an example prompt that shows a message whenever the build command is issued (which is all the time), showing that any edits here will affect the build process properly.
-Keeping the build file and custom build setup separate allows for an extra degree of organization.
-The gradle.properties file is where all of the basic workspace information is set, such as the project name and which Forge version to use.
+To edit how this workspace functions for your own purposes, the only file you need interact with is [gradle.properties](https://github.com/T145/ForgeWorkspace/blob/1.7.10/gradle.properties).
+This file is where all of the basic workspace information is set, such as the project name and which Forge version to use.
 Check here and edit it before building.
-Once both of those are in order you'll be all set to be begin programming!
+Once it's set and the project has been built you'll be all set to be begin programming!

 ---